stuartlynne/rfidproxy/README.md

 key.
 That gets changed when the image is rebuilt, and if this is not used then an interactive connection would be required to allow the current key to be added to the list of known hosts.

-Alternately if the qlmuxd program is installed in another container it can be used.

-Direct access to the printers is only suitable for low use, i.e. one registration operator.
-Multiple operators issuing over lapping print jobs will result in bad labels being printed.
-The qlmuxd program implements printer pools for small and large printers with fail over support and prevents over lapping requests.
-This allows multiple operators to issue print requests and have the labels printed at a specific printer.

 ## Related Github Archvies